EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 Using `RxJava` is incredibly good (no doubt) but leaving number of unused/unnecessary subscriptions active runs to a risk of slowness issues or memory leaking issues.
 Luckily, We have two handy libraries that make life much more easier.
 [RxLifeCycle](http://reactivex.io/documentation/operators/takeuntil.html) and [AutoDispose](https://uber.github.io/AutoDispose) are both serve a purpose of making sure that any subscriptions are not left active when they are no longer needed, but both come with limitations.

-What happens if a parameter of a subscription is a mutable object?, when it mutates you would propably need to `dispose` of a current subscription and `subscribe` to a new one with a new updated parameter, this kind of process can happen again and again during a lifecycle and we only need to keep a latest subscription with a updated parameter.
+**What happens** if a parameter of a subscription is a mutable object?, when it mutates you would propably need to `dispose` of a current subscription and `subscribe` to a new one with a new updated parameter, this kind of process can happen again and again during a lifecycle and we only need to keep a latest subscription with a updated parameter.

 Keep an instance of a subscription and manually dispose is one way.
-But it definately destroys the beauty of one line magic, what will happen if there are multiple subscriptions in one class? not so handy/clean any more huh?
+But it definately destroys the beauty of one line magic, what will happen if there are multiple subscriptions in one class? not so handy any more huh?

+Another way to solve this problem is to convert a mutate parameter to an active stream of data, aka "Observable" so you now are able to connect it with a later stream.

 ```text
 var disposable: Disposable? = null